 MySQL Date Functions: NOW, CURDATE, DATE_FORMAT, and DATEDIFF

-1. NOW(): Getting the Current Date and Time
+1. NOW(): Fetching the Current Timestamp

 SELECT NOW() AS current_datetime;